A warm welcome awaits you on the shores of the Firth of Forth

 Portobello Beach

-For another scenic place near Edinburgh, further along the shores of the Firth of Forth is Edinburgh’s seaside, otherwise known as Portobello Beach, with its seaside promenade of elegant Georgian and Victorian architecture and 2 miles of sandy beach.
+Another Edinburgh attraction is Edinburgh’s seaside, otherwise known as Portobello Beach, with its seaside promenade of elegant Georgian and Victorian architecture and 2 miles of sandy beach.
 Portobello Swim Centre is a Victorian swimming pool, featuring an original Aerotone (jacuzzi) and Turkish baths.
-There was once an Art Deco lido, with the first wave-making machine in the UK where James Bond actor Sir Sean Connery worked as a lifeguard in the 1950’s, as well as a pier which was demolished in 1917.
 Portobello’s bustling high street, with quality independent restaurants and gift shops is a must-visit, as well as the market in Brighton Park on the first Saturday of every month, selling fresh local produce as well as crafts.
-Portobello is an Edinburgh attraction and a seaside resort that is great for visiting all year round.
 Portobello Beach is a popular spot for wild swimming near Edinburgh.

 Portobello Beach